 Current possible topics for MRes and PhD students:

 - Primate ranging decisions and socioecology (possibility of fieldwork in Indonesia or Madagascar)

-- Assessing inhibitory control in the wild
+- Cognition in the wild

 I am the coordinator of the 2nd year unit 'Individual Differences and Psychometrics' where I teach most of the core lectures on Personality and Intelligence.
 This is a core unit for the Bsc (Hons) Psychology, BSc (Hons) Forensic Psycholoogy and the BSc (Hons) Sport and Exercise Psychology.